PeteHaitch/methtuple/README.md

   --ac, --all-combinations
                         Create all combinations of m-tuples, including non- neighbouring m-tuples.
 WARNING: This will greatly
-                        increase the runtime and memory usage, particularly for larger values of -m and when analysing non-CG methylation (default: False)
+                        increase the memory usage, particularly for larger values of -m and when analysing non-CG methylation (default: False)

 Filtering of reads:
   Applied before filtering of bases